-To install louvers in the fuselage / engine cowl section, I taped the template into place and then cut the louver slots with the hobby knife using the template as a guide.
+To install louvers in the engine cowl section, the template was taped into place and then the louver slots were cut with the hobby knife.

 Here with the template removed you can see all the evenly spaced louver slots cut into the fiberglass finished balsa surface that makes up the engine cowl side panel.

 Here are all the side louvers installed and glued into place with thin Zap CA glue.

 The full-size Ike had a two piece cowl arrangement with a long piano hinge running along the center top of the cowl.
-I replicated this detail with a piece of plastic covered wire.
-I cut rings around the wire in evenly spaced sections to look like the barrels of the hinge run.
+To replicate this detail a piece of plastic covered wire was used with cuts made around the wire in evenly spaced sections to look like the barrels of the hinge run.

-Next, to form the hinge leaf edges, I applied ¼-inch wide strips of aluminum heating tape on either side of the wire.
-Using a length of sharpenedmusic wire, I next pierced evenly spaced holes into each tape.
-This makes a neater hole that a small diameter twist drill.
+Next, to form the hinge leaf edges, 1/4-inch wide strips of aluminum heating tape were added on either side of the wire.
+Using a length of sharpened music wire, evenly spaced screw holes were added.

 The final touch is to screw into place the small screws.
 The detailing is now ready to paint.

 Now with the model masked off, apply two light mist coats of FeatherCoat Primer from F&M Enterprises, (scalestits.com), and then after waiting 30 minutes, apply a coat of PolySpray silver undercoat, then 3 or 4 light mist coats of Poly Tone White!
-All my Poly Tone paint supplies is from F&M Enterprises and applied with a HLVP (High volume low pressure) spray gun.
+All the paint was applied with a HLVP (High volume low pressure) spray gun.